-Exhibit 1: I can still vividly remember my 10th birthday when we went to Appleby’s for dinner (I still standby Appleby’s being a great restaurant and I am heartbroken they are hard to find now-a-days).
-At Appleby’s you not only get a free dessert, but you also get the whole waitstaff to sing you Happy Birthday…you get the whole shebang!
+Exhibit 1: I can still vividly remember my 10th birthday when we went to Appleby’s for dinner (I still standby Appleby’s is a great restaurant, and I am heartbroken they are hard to find nowadays).
+At Appleby’s, you get a free dessert and the whole waitstaff to sing you Happy Birthday…you get the whole shebang!
 While I “patiently” waited for the attention to be turned on me from the entire restaurant I went to the bathroom.
-While in the bathroom I could hear it!
+While in the bathroom, I could hear it!
 I could hear the start of Happy Birthday!
 I WAS GOING TO MISS MY MOMENT!

-Exhibit 3: I basically count down my next birthday the moment my birthday is over.
-November 14th I will start with the ½ birthday comments.
-February 14 ¾ birthday comments and from there I remind people monthly just to give them a heads up.
+Exhibit 3: I count down my next birthday until the moment my birthday is over.
+On November 14th, I will start with the ½ birthday comments.
+February 14 ¾ birthday comments, and from there, I remind people monthly just to give them a heads up.
 I like to think I am looking out for them???
-Maybe that is how I can spin it to not sound as crazy as I am.
+Maybe that is how I can spin it not to sound as crazy as I am.

 Here’s some proof:

-So now that you get the picture of my crazy birthday way of life you will see how my 30th birthday was so vastly different and not for the reason you would normally expect.
+So now that you get the picture of my crazy birthday way of life, you will see how my 30th birthday was so vastly different and not from what you would normally expect.

 I was not afraid or nervous about turning thirty.
-Sure, it was not a year that I was like ‘whooohoo how cool’ about it, but I also felt like I has accomplished a lot by thirty.
+Sure, it was not a year that I was like ‘woohoo, how cool' about it, but I also felt I had accomplished a lot by thirty.
 I graduated from college, was married, had two amazing little boys, and lived in a beautiful house.
-From a checklist standpoint I was sure checking off a lot of boxes, but for my thirtieth birthday I would have to uncheck a box that I thought I would maybe uncheck at 50,60, maybe even 70.
+From a checklist standpoint, I was sure checking off a lot of boxes, but for my thirtieth birthday, I would have to uncheck a box that I thought I would maybe uncheck at 50,60, maybe even 70.
 I had to uncheck the box of having a dad.
-Ton passed away two months before my thirtieth birthday and the closer my birthday approached the harder I was having with the thought of during thirty.
+Ton passed away two months before my thirtieth birthday, and the closer my birthday approached, the harder I was having with the thought of during thirty.

 It was not the number that was making it hard, not that I was no longer going to be able to tell people I was in my twenties, but I felt like I was closing out the decade that held on to Ton.
-He knew me in my twenties, he saw what I did, what I had accomplished, we were together for the twenties.
-I felt like I was closing the door on our memories, our stories, our tales when I was opening a new decade door of turning thirty.
+He knew me in my twenties; he saw what I did, what I had accomplished, and we were together for the twenties.
+I felt like I was closing the door on our memories, stories, and tales when I was opening a new decade by turning thirty.

 Ton was the man I loved to argue with, the one I would call knowing he would not tell me what I wanted to hear.
-I knew he would not sugar coat the conversation, I knew he would get me all riled up, I knew he would say “Sorry Sugar Cakes, that’s life” when something would not go my way.
-He was the person I loved to ask for advice because I knew he tell me his opinion, his version of a strange story he once heard, the way that hydrogen peroxide or gargling with salt water could solve any life issue.
+I knew he would not sugarcoat the conversation; he would get me all riled up; I knew he would say, “Sorry, Sugar Cakes, that’s life,” when something would not go my way.
+He was the person I loved to ask for advice because I knew he would tell me his opinion, his version of a strange story he once heard, the way that hydrogen peroxide or gargling with saltwater could solve any life issue.
 Who would I argue with about things that did not matter in my thirties?
 Who would give me the strangest life tips?
 Who would put me in my place in my thirties and remind me, “that’s life”?

-As the girl who would normally count down days, who knew what she wanted for her birthday dinner a month in advance, I quietly became the girl who hoped that no one would notice the date on the calendar.
-I started to regret that in the past I made such a big to do of wanting the whole shebang, the whole kit and caboodle, the whole 9 yards, because I wanted this year to come and go just as if it were any other day on the calendar.
+As the girl who would normally count down days and know what she wanted for her birthday dinner a month in advance, I quietly became the girl who hoped no one would notice the date on the calendar.
+I started to regret that in the past, I made such a big to-do of wanting the whole shebang, the whole kit and caboodle, the whole 9 yards, because I wanted this year to come and go just as if it were any other day on the calendar.

-As I am approaching my 32nd birthday I have started to come into my old ways of my annoying countdowns, my obnoxious reminders, the girl that everyone hates.
+As I am approaching my 32nd birthday, I have started to come into the old ways of annoying countdowns, obnoxious reminders, and the girl everyone hates.
 Ton might not be able to see me in my thirties, but I will.
-He would not want me to change anything about myself because of his passing, he would not want me to turn into someone who cannot find joy in something special because her dad has since passed away.
+He would not want me to change anything about myself because of his passing; he would not want me to turn into someone who cannot find joy in something special because her dad has since passed away.
 Instead of wondering if I will make him proud in this decade, I am going to make myself proud because as long as I have a smile on my face and joy in my heart, I know that I would have made him proud.